For the sequence

 \end{equation}

-- Removing trailing 0s (removes factors of 2 until odd)
+- Remove trailing 0s (removes factors of 2 until odd)